ixudra/generators/README.md

 ```

-Add the service provider to your app.php file
+Add the service provider to your app.php file:

 ```php